andreleoni/commiter/README.md

     -rem --Code removing only
 ```

-If CTX env not present, will bet the global ENV setted by the commit context script.

 #### Example 1

 ```
-# Set the next PR contexts based on Jira task
+# Set the next PR contexts based on the current Jira task
 commit-setctx PR-123

 # Start the PR execution
-commit -s create the bone of project
+commit -s create the skeleton of the project

-# Wip the project
+# Wip
 commit -c implement cron class commit -c iojasoijdaios

-# Final commit of dev changes
+# Final commit before code review
 commit -f fix final specs

-# When have some code review adjustments
+# Fix some code review adjustments
 commit -r code review adjustments

-# When have some bugs or another changes to fix some problem that ocurrend in project
+# Fix a bug or a problem that ocurred in the project
 commit -b hahahha
 ```